Car accident injury claims are made to seek compensation for personal injuries resulting from the accident.

 Millions of car accidents occur in the United States every year.
-Most of these accidents result in severe injuries and property damage, establishing grounds for insurance claims.
-Car accident claims are made to seek compensation for property damage or personal injuries caused by someone else’s negligence.
+Many of these accidents result in severe injuries and property damage, establishing grounds for insurance claims.
+Car accident injury claims are made to seek compensation for property damage or personal injuries caused by someone else’s negligence.

 Dealing with the Insurance Company

-In order to receive compensation from another driver’s insurance company, you need to prove that you suffered injuries or property damages as a result of negligent driving by the other driver.
-The insurance company may deny your claim if you fail to prove that your injuries and property damages were a direct result of the insured’s negligence.
+To receive compensation from another driver’s insurance company, you must prove that you suffered injuries or property damages due to a negligent driver.
+The insurance company may deny your claim if you fail to prove that your injuries and property damages resulted from the insured’s negligence.
 You will need to provide evidence in support of your claim to the claims adjuster.

 Police Reports and ‘Contributing Factors’

 The police report is one of the most important documents you need to settle your claim.
 Most likely, the authorities will be called on-site, but even if the accident was minor and does not warrant police assistance, you should remember to file a report and give a statement of the events.
 The police report can often be viewed as an objective recollection of the events, and you and your St. Louis car accident lawyer can use it to build a case.

 The report may contain a section labeled ‘Contributing Factors.’
 If the accident occurred due to a violation of the state’s traffic laws, the police officer would likely report that as a contributing factor.
 Other contributing factors may include brake failure, intervening events, bad weather, and a blown tire.
 In most cases, only one driver is found at fault for the accident.
 Collect a copy of the police report as soon as possible after the accident.

 Keep Track of Medical Records